Mapping a Table to Data Properties

 mapping of product

-We can test now the mapping by making a query that shows the content of the Knowledge Graph.
+We can test now the mapping by making a query that shows the content of the knowledge graph.
 We are able to obtain a resource for each individual present in the original table and visualize the information about name, sku and release date of each entity.

 Final remarks on mapping a table to data properties

-The presented pattern has been introduced as well in the book Designing and Building Enterprise Knowledge Graphs.
+The presented pattern has been introduced as well in the book Designing and Building Enterprise knowledge graphs.
 The authors Juan Sequeda and Ora Lassila call it a direct concept attribute.
 A direct concept attribute maps a column in a table to a concept attribute, where a concept attribute corresponds to what we call a data property in the present article.

-A similar pattern has been presented in the article Mapping Patterns for Virtual Knowledge Graphs by Diego Calvanese et al., where mapping a table to data properties, together with mapping a table to a class, is part of what they call the Schema Entity pattern.
+A similar pattern has been presented in the article Mapping Patterns for virtual knowledge graphs by Diego Calvanese et al., where mapping a table to data properties, together with mapping a table to a class, is part of what they call the Schema Entity pattern.

 This pattern allows us to connect our entities with some useful attribute data, expanding our knowledge graph to describe knowledge about a certain topic, with properties that are interesting not as entities, but as simple values.[d]